-Assimilation.
-Cultural identity is lost in the dominant culture
+- Assimilation.
+One’s cultural identity is lost in the dominant culture

-Marginalization.
-Important parts of own cultural identity is lost and not replaced with parts from the dominant culture.
+- Marginalization.
+One loses important parts of own cultural identity, while having those parts inadequately replaced with parts from the dominant culture.

 While these 4 options are not equally good, probably the only one that is clearly broken is the fourth one— marginalization.

 Consider the Three Culture Model for Mission Communication.
 Missionaries (from Culture A) need to do proper exegesis/interpretation to carry the message of the Bible (set in Culture B) to recipients (in Culture C).